 When posting videos avoid linking directly to videos on YouTube or a similar service.
 You should only post videos if the content of the video is professionally made and of interest to the community.
-User made videos can only be posted if other big websites or blogs have posted them; making them news worthy.
+User made videos can only be posted if other big websites or blogs have posted them; making them newsworthy.
 When posting videos, they should be embedded on the AnimeShinbun submission when embed codes are provided.
 Videos from YouTube, IGN, GameTrailers, and Gamespot almost always provide embed codes to users.

-The site will automatically detect if you try to post a story with the same url as one that has already been posted.
+The site will automatically detect if you try to post a story with the same URL as one that has already been posted.
 However many sites cover the same stories so before posting a story always check the pending news area to see if it is already posted through a different source.
-However if the story posted is not the original source of the story it is ok to make a new post but only if it links to the original source of the story.
+If the story posted is not the original source of the story it is OK to make a new post but only if it links to the original source of the story.
 If your story is not the original source you must post it as an alternative source.
 To do this click on the news post which covers the same story as the one you wanted to post.
 Now click on gear icon and the "Add Alternative Source" link.
 This way your news post will get attached to the original news post as an alternative source.

 Sometimes a site does an interview with an industry professional where newsworthy information is revealed deep inside the interview.
 Other websites often create separate news stories focusing on specific bits of information that are of special interest to their readers.
-Even if the original interview is already posted it is ok to also post these side stories if the original post did not focus on this newsworthy information.
+Even if the original interview is already posted it is OK to also post these side stories if the original post did not focus on this newsworthy information.

 When posting a story, always link to the original source of the story.
 Many websites recycle news from other websites, so whenever possible try and track down the true source of the story and use that site's story as the basis for your news post.
 You can still give credit to the website you first found the story on by putting their address in the "Credit URL" form.